-The word devil is really just as vague and complex as the word god, holding multiple meanings across the world.
+The word devil is really just as vague and complex as the word God, holding multiple meanings across the world.
 So when we “speak of the devil,” just what in hell are we actually speaking about?

 Accusing someone of “worshiping the devil” is the easiest way to discredit their faith and beliefs.
 Pagans are no strangers to such accusations, and this is doubly true for Setians, Lokeans, and others who walk with the so-called “powers of darkness.”
-But the word devil is really just as vague and complex as the word god, holding multiple meanings for different people and cultures across the world.
+But the word devil is really just as vague and complex as the word God, holding multiple meanings for different people and cultures across the world.
 So when we “speak of the devil,” just what in hell are we actually speaking about?

 The figure identified as “Satan” in popular culture is not 100% Christian in origin, but something more like a schizoid Frankenstein monster patched together from various religious traditions over the centuries.
 The ideas that people have about this figure today are not only influenced by biblical teachings, but by generations of militant Christian deculturalization as well.
 Most accusations of “Satanism” turn out to be nothing more than non-Christian religions upon closer inspection (or in especially ludicrous cases, they turn out to be any Christian denomination apart from one’s own).
 There are also several different versions of “Satan” referenced throughout popular culture, and people never seem to know which of these variants they happen to be discussing at any given time.
 The situation gets even more complex when we account for actual Satanist beliefs about the devil, which is a whole other kettle of elephantfish.